 important was its role in the community, that it served as an

 air raid warning station and water rate collection centre, until most of its land and assets were stripped away

-finally a rock and roller from Nottingham took over
+and finally a rock and roller from Nottingham took over

 where once Squires held sway.

 The slight air of decay is heightened by the area of

 devastation that was a milking shed and indoor tennis court,